Inner null radius: 58.801 mm

 Make your choices, calculate the specifications of your protractor or generate one right away by clicking on the buttons and print out the arc protractor template at 100 % scale (to be set in the printing dialogue).
 When printed, the outer square should measure exactly 190 x 190 mm.
 If it does not, it will be necessary to adjust the printer correction factors accordingly.

 To protect your stylus, printing the template onto glossy photo paper is recommended.
-You may also stick pieces of clear parcel tape to all points on which you lower your stylus, or laminate the alignment protractor.
+You may also stick pieces of clear parcel tape to all points to which you lower your stylus, or laminate the alignment protractor.

 If it turns out to be impossible for the stylus to trace the arc, your measurement of the pivot to spindle distance or the print scale may be off.

-Once the overhang is set, the protractor must not be moved anymore.
 Set the offset angle by aligning the cartridge body or cantilever to either grid.
 The stylus tip needs be lowered exactly to the center of the grid for a good result.

 A magnifying glass or phone camera can be of great help here.
 Set up enough lights to eliminate any shadows under the cartridge.
 Activate the grid in your camera app and make sure the horizontal lines of the protractor grid are parallel with it.
-The vertical line, to which the cantilever is aligned, should be parallel with the vertical grid lines.
+The vertical line to which the cantilever is aligned should be parallel with the vertical grid lines.

 This is what you want to see:

-When you are happy with the alignment, you may double check on the other grid.
+Once you are happy with the alignment, you may double check on the other grid.
 Make sure that the overhang is still set correctly.